mindfulness & psychotherapy

 ~Thich Nhat Hanh

-Positive sensations may arise, or even discomfort--- such as anger or anxiety, sadness or jealousy, physical pain or fidgeting.
-Mindful listening is an anchor to use in life when your monkey-mind feels unruly or distressed.
+Positive sensations or discomfort may arise--- such as anger or anxiety, sadness or jealousy, physical pain or fidgeting.
+Mindful listening can be an anchor when your monkey-mind feels unruly or distressed.
 You may decide to take this practice home and meditate.

-Another anchor is yoga or slow bioenergetic grouding, both for use in psychotherapy, and/or in meditation.
-An introspective state arises through noticing our breathing and body sensations-- which naturally calms our mind.
+Another anchor is yoga or slow bioenergetic grounding, in both psychotherapy, and/or in meditation.
+An introspective state through noticing our breathing and body sensations naturally calms our mind.

 Maybe we'll discover moments of uncaused well-being amidst difficulties.
 What if all experiences-- difficulty, ease, well-being--can be welcomed?
 Or at the very least, (even briefly in the best of worst moments), kindly recognized?